MarcZierle/check_my_raid/README.md

 # Check My RAID

-A simple docker container that checks the status of a RAID array made with [mdadm](https://fr.wikipedia.org/wiki/Mdadm) and sends a notification with Discord of the status.
+A simple docker container that checks the status of RAID arrays made with [mdadm](https://fr.wikipedia.org/wiki/Mdadm) and sends notifications about their status via Discord and/or NTFY.

 ## Usage